Patriots and Seahawks kick off Super Bowl festivities with a quieter, calmer, tamer Opening Night

 “I’ve had great coaches but this guy played the game, he knows we’re gonna grind and he takes care of us,” Diggs said.

-The Patriots spent one hour fielding questions before giving way to the Seahawks, who were set to take the stage an hour afterward.
+The Patriots spent one hour fielding questions before giving way to the Seahawks, who took the stage an hour after New England concluded.

+Seahawks coach Mike Macdonald, a finalist along with Vrabel for AP NFL Coach of the Year, was asked if he considered signing Marshawn Lynch to a one-day contract to give him an opportunity to score a 1-yard touchdown.

+This is a Super Bowl matchup that produced one of the most memorable endings among the first 59.
+The Patriots beat the Seahawks 28-24 when Malcolm Butler picked off Russell Wilson’s pass from the 1 in the final minute on Feb.
+1, 2015.
+Seahawks fans still lament the fact Lynch didn’t get the ball in that spot.

 An event that began as a daytime introduction of the teams has evolved into a live, ticketed, prime-time showcase on national television.

-The Patriots are aiming for an NFL-record seventh Lombardi trophy and first without Brady and coach Belichick.
+The Patriots are aiming for an NFL-record seventh Lombardi trophy and first without Brady and Belichick.

 Vrabel, who won three Super Bowls as a linebacker with New England, inherited a 4-13 team and has the Patriots on the verge of their first championship parade in seven years.